Viola Basalaeva. Stockholm-based brand designer. Strategy-led visual identity work across print and digital.

 Category

-Approach: The challenge was consistency, making every image feel like it belonged to the same visual world in terms of lighting, skin tones, mood, and composition.
-The process combined prompt engineering, iterative refinement, and post-production to maintain creative control throughout.
+The real challenge wasn't generating images, it was consistency — making every image feel like it belonged to the same visual world in lighting, skin tones, mood, and composition.
+The process combined prompt engineering, iterative refinement, and post-production, treating AI as a production tool rather than a creative decision-maker.
 The visuals center on human subjects, expressing intimacy, softness, and body confidence in line with the brand's values of inclusivity and pleasure.

-Result: A controlled, on-brand image library deployed across the brand's digital channels and marketing materials, demonstrating how AI can accelerate creative production without sacrificing intentionality or coherence.
+Deployed across the brand's digital channels and marketing materials, the library stands as proof that AI can accelerate creative production without sacrificing intentionality or coherence.

 AI-generated imagery that doesn't look AI-generated.
 A cohesive visual library built through prompt engineering, iterative refinement, and post-production; creative direction first, technology second.